IgorSondors/text_detector/README.md

 # Models that is ready for use

+Instead of training your custom text_detector model you can use one of few models below

 ### Faster_RCNN

 Download the weights via [link](https://drive.google.com/file/d/1LFpO1DsDm2EHcYFPWQfAikgnHQ3mNPGm/view?usp=sharing).
 This model was trained with [this](https://github.com/IgorSondors/text_detector/blob/master/faster_rcnn_resnet101_coco.config) configs for 32k global steps.
 Saved_model and weights for fine tuning via [link](https://drive.google.com/file/d/1K4k6xtebwUEpAQeSHLPx1m3MynHhQHjZ/view?usp=sharing)